Post Summary: Incredible Idaho hot springs and what to expect at each one.

 12. Bonneville Hot Springs

 Here, you will find that the source of the pools come from the hillside, and then runs off into Warm Springs Creek below.
-Be warmed though – these springs are SUPER.
+Be warned though – these springs are SUPER.
 DUPER.
 HOT.
-The only pools that are close to begin enjoyed are near the creek.
+The only pools that are close to beginning enjoyed are near the creek.

 This Idaho hot spring would be a great option for late fall or early spring.
 We would even consider visiting here during the winter season because the water might cool down a bit for you to enjoy more pools!